 If you’ve done your preparation and can present a coherent argument to support your staff in their effort to be promoted, you’ve done your job.
 Sure, if you can’t really explain why the promotion request should be granted, that’s just wishful thinking and won’t benefit anybody.

 You also need to be careful that you aren’t seen to be a “serial promoter” – trying to push your staff upwards to please them all the time.
-This may introduce the perception that you are too easy to impress and are caving in to staff demands.
+This is not encouraging leadership.
+This may just introduce the perception that you are too easy to impress and are caving in to staff demands.

 The discouraging leader fears losing great team members

 What happens if your team member is promoted and no longer works in the role that they currently do?
 Will you struggle to find someone as good as them?
 It can be daunting when you realise that you’d have a big gap to fill in your team should your staff be promoted or transferred.
-But who are you to stand in the way of their aspirations?
+Encouraging leadership is not standing in the way of aspirations.

 It is fairly short-sighted to try to hold someone back because it will affect your performance.
 Continuing to do so will only demotivate your staff until they choose to leave.
 You’ll be in the same situation as if you had helped them achieve their goals!